FNF-CNE-Devs/CodenameEngine/README.md

 Known issues in the alpha:
 - Some options are missing
 - Week 5 has no monster animation
-- Week 6 still have no dialogue
+- Week 6 still has no dialogue
-- Week 7 have no running tankman
+- Week 7 has no running tankman

 Build instructions are below.
 Press TAB on the main menu to switch mods.